xwp/wp-docker/readme.md

 ## MySQL

 Docker will execute files with extensions `.sh`, `.sql` and `.sql.gz` that are found in the `mysql` directory.
 Files will be executed in alphabetical order.
-You can easily populate your mariadb services by [mounting a SQL dump into that directory](https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-file-as-a-data-volume) and provide [custom images](https://docs.docker.com/reference/builder/) with contributed data.
+You can easily populate your mariadb service by [mounting a SQL dump into that directory](https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-file-as-a-data-volume) and provide [custom images](https://docs.docker.com/reference/builder/) with contributed data.
 SQL files will be imported by default to the database specified by the `MYSQL_DATABASE` variable.
 However, it may not be the ideal workflow to load the DB this way so there are additional custom import and export capabilities.

 Import:

 ```
-bin/mysql-import {path-to-sql-file}
+bin/mysql-import {path-to-file}.sql
 ```

 Running the `bin/mysql-import` bash script will import an SQL file into the database which is defined in the `MYSQL_DATABASE` environment variable.
 All you need to do is supply a path to the SQL file.